diiq/phocus/README.md

 The Rules of Phocus:

-1. Any element that allows the user to take an action can be focused.
+1. Any DOM element that allows the user to take an action can be focused.
-2. Only one element can be focused at a time.
+2. Only one DOM element can be focused at a time.
-3. Focus moves between elements using the mouse, keyboard, or programmatically
+3. Focus moves between DOM elements using the mouse, keyboard, or programmatically
-   - Some elements focus on click; some on hover.
+   - Some DOM elements focus on click; some on hover.
-4. Some states only allow focus among a subset of all focusable elements (modals, menus)
+4. Some states only allow focus among a subset of all focusable DOM elements (modals, menus)
-   - This subset is always contained in exactly one branch of the element tree
+   - This subset is always contained in exactly one branch of the DOM element tree
-5. An element can allow a user to trigger a single context-sensitive action by clicking, or hitting enter when focused.
+5. An DOM element can allow a user to trigger a single context-sensitive action by clicking, or hitting enter when focused.
 (Some drop-downs trigger on Space for a11y reasons.)
    - Context sensitivity allows the action to be separated from the actee: e.g. the action is ‘delete’, but context is required to know it means ‘delete item X’
-6. An user can trigger a variety of actions using keyboard shortcuts;
+6. An user can trigger a variety of actions using keyboard shortcuts
-   - Keyboard shortcuts depend on what element is in focus (and its parents) when the key is pressed.
+   - THe behavior of a keyboard shortcuts depend on what DOM element is in focus (and its parents) when the key is pressed.
 7. Every action a user can take should be documented.
 Every hotkey should be rebindable.

-Types of interactive elements:
+Types of interactive DOM elements:

 - Buttons (Focusable, triggers action in context)
 - Links (Focusable, triggers change in URL)